This is a part of a series of blog posts on data access with Dapper. To see the full list of posts, visit the Dapper Series Index Page.

 Delete

 Deleting an entity is the easiest of the three operations since it only requires a single parameter: the unique Id to identify the entity being deleted.
-The SQL statement is a simple DELETE
+The SQL statement is a simple DELETE with a WHERE clause on the Id column.
+To execute the delete, call the ExecuteAsync method passing in the SQL statement and an anonymous object containing the Id to delete.

 // DELETE api/aircraft/id |